On the o-minimal Hilbert's fifth problem

 The following consequence of Proposition \ref{prop basis of norm} will be useful later:

-\begin{cor} Let $X$ be a locally definable $\bJ$-bounded manifold.
-If $Z$ is a locally closed definable subset of $X,$ then every open definable subset of $Z$ if a finite union of open definably normal definable subsets. \end{cor}
+\begin{cor} Let $\bJ$ be a cartesian product of definable groups intervals.
+Suppose that $X$ is a locally definable manifold with definable $\bJ$-charts.
+If $Z$ is a locally closed definable subset of $X,$ then every open definable subset of $Z$ is a finite union of open definably normal definable subsets. \end{cor}

 \pf Intersecting $Z$ with the definable charts of $X$ we may identify $Z$ with a definable subset of $\bJ$ and the result follows from Proposition \ref{prop basis of norm}. \\